syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Dropdown-Calendar.md

 ## Change dropdown size

 You can change the size of dropdown calendar by using `DropDownHeight` property.
 The default value of `DropDownHeight` property is `NaN`.

+N> The dropdown size will be automatically resized based on the calendar and preset items hosted in it.

 {% tabs %}
 {% highlight XAML %}